meraf00/perago-nestjs-api/README.md

   <pre>
 a.
 Insert new employe position/role
-    • Every position must contain minimum information like Name, Description and Managing Department to whom the department Report To etc.
+    • Every position must contain minimum information like Name, Description and Managing position to whom the position Report To etc.
 b.
 Update previously saved position/role
 c.
-Get single position/role and when requested display immediate managing sposition/role and positions/roles under its management.
+Get single position/role and when requested display immediate managing position/role and positions/roles under its management.
 For example:
     • position Name: CEO
     • Description: Chief Executive Officer
  d.
 Contain all structure/position according to hierarchy (You can use table or tree)
+ e.
+Get all childrens by specific position
+ f. remove child of a specific position
   </pre>
   </li>
   <p>
   <h3> Note:</h3>
   <ul>
-    <li> Every structure/position will answer/Report to one structure/position except CEO</li>
+ <li> Every position/role will answer/Report to one position/role except CEO</li>
 <li> The client wants to add or Update management structure at any time.</li>
 <li>The development should consider separation of concern and maintainability.</li>
 <li>The development should include Unit Test for the controller.</li>